Gavel Resources understands the most complex and demanding public policy issues because we have lived them.

 While on Capitol Hill, Jarrell served as Deputy Chief of Staff, Administrative Assistant and Campaign Manager to former House Majority Whip Tom DeLay.
 In addition, he served as Chief of Staff to Representative James Saxton and to Representative Donald Lukens; as Communications Director to Senator Steve Symms; and as Press Aide to Representative Mickey Edwards.
 During his time on Capitol Hill, Jarrell was named as one of Roll Call’s Top 20 Congressional Staffers.

-Jarrell is Gavel Resources’ lead on many public affairs, grass roots and digital media campaigns where he has lead efforts helping Fortune 100 companies win major victories.
+Jarrell is Gavel Resources’ lead on many public affairs, grassroots and digital media campaigns where he has led efforts helping Fortune 100 companies win major victories.
 He has led efforts stopping legislation that would have crippled certain small and IT businesses.
 He has also worked behind the scenes on public affairs and digital media campaigns that have proven successful to Native American clients.

 William Sellery possesses a rare understanding of how legislation can impact clients, having served for many years as the Washington Vice President of a Fortune 100 manufacturing company, and as the Chief Operating Officer of a national trade association.
 With this depth of experience to draw upon, Sellery has a track record of leading his clients to success, while also providing them a unique perspective and strategic focus on the strategies that have a real bottom-line impact.